Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ## Hardware

 The ad-hoc arrangement.

-Wiring ESP8266 - Pico:
+Wiring ESP8266 - Pico (all other pins not connected):

 * Pin 1 - GND